canh25xp/GraduationThesis/OUTLINES.md

 ### 4.3.3 Illustration of main functions

 **Figure 1**: The main interface showing the input text box, "Run" button, and output text box.

 **Figure 2**: The interface with highlighted corrections, showing blue highlights for corrected text and explanations for each correction.

 ## 4.4 Testing

+### 4.4.1 Testing the backend

+The backend contains several test methods, with both automated and manual testing conducted to ensure the correctness and reliability of the system.
+The unit tests are implemented using pytest, a popular testing framework in Python.
+These tests focus on verifying the behavior of individual components of the backend, namedly:
+(i)test_bert_embedder.py, (ii) test_gec_model.py, (iii)test_gec_predictor.py, (iv)test_roberta_embedder.py, (v)test_seq2labels.py, (vi)test_token_indexer.py, (v)test_tokenization.py
+The Test Token Embedder for BERT Model ensures that the token embedding process for the BERT model functions correctly, validating that the input text is properly tokenized and converted into embeddings that the model can process.
+Similarly, the Test Token Embedder for RoBERTa Model performs the same validation for the RoBERTa model, ensuring compatibility with different transformer-based architectures.
+The Test Class for GecModel verifies the core functionality of the grammatical error correction model, including its ability to process input text and generate corrections.
+Additionally, the Test Class for Seq2Labels Model ensures that the sequence-to-labels model, which is used for sequence tagging tasks, operates as expected.

+In addition to unit tests, regression testing is performed to ensure that changes to the codebase do not introduce unintended side effects.
+The regression tests use the GECToR-Roberta model to generate predictions for all test files and verify that there are no changes in the output.
+This is particularly important for maintaining the consistency of the system, especially when updates or modifications are made to the models or the backend logic.
+The regression tests help ensure that the system's performance remains stable over time and that any new changes do not degrade the quality of the corrections.

+To further streamline the testing process, both the unit tests and regression tests are automated using GitHub Actions in multiple Python environments (3.8, 3.9, and 3.10) to ensure compatibility across different versions.
+The tests are triggered automatically whenever code is pushed to the main branch, ensuring continuous integration and preventing faulty code from being merged.

+Finally, manual API testing is conducted using curl to interact with the backend API directly, further confirming the proper functioning of the web service.

 **Test Cases**: